bugok/blog/content/post/getting_started_with_google.md

 - hugo
 - cloudflare
 - google
+summary: How to find 'low-hanging fruit' to improve your website using a few of Google's tools.

 ---

 I recently had my second experience of publishing a website.
 This time, it was for my wife's clinic.
 Like this blog, I used [hugo](https://gohugo.io/).
 Unlike this blog, I used [cloudflare pages](https://pages.cloudflare.com/) for the hosting.
 In this blog post, I'll describe my initial steps improving the website with Google's tools.